In a war of terrible choices, these are the fighting-age men who left Ukraine

 “I could read their faces that they hate me,” he said.

 He felt the options around him collapsing.
-He could fly to Russia, but that would amount to a betrayal of his values, his fiancee, and her 13-year-old daughter from an earlier relationship.
+He could fly to Russia, but that would amount to a betrayal of his values, his fiancee and her 13-year-old daughter from an earlier relationship.
 He could stay in Moldova, but for what?
 His fiancee had already moved on to Romania, where he’d heard Russian citizens were also having a hard time entering.

 He spent one night at the army barracks, then another.
 He’d worked in Kyiv as an electrician and had $100 to his name.
 His friends were trying to negotiate with Ukrainian authorities so he could reenter.
 But all the while, Omelchenko kept thinking about the pure brutality of families separating.
 He’d seen his friends say goodbye to their wives and children at the border — a scene that so haunted him, even several days later, that he had to pause, get a drink of water and exhale twice before recounting it as his eyes welled.